Drought Conditions Push the Fraser Salt Wedge Upstream

 The Delta Irrigation Enhancement Project was a $20 million investment from the provincial government in Delta’s irrigation system, including a new irrigation intake at 80 Street to reduce saltwater issues.
 Salinity monitors automatically shut off the intakes for irrigation water when salt levels rise.

 “During the spring freshet it took longer at some of our intakes.
-We weren’t able to open the intake at Ladner until mid-June, and we’ve already had to shut it down,” says Hugh Fraser, deputy director of engineering at the Corporation of Delta, who manages the team responsible for monitoring and maintaining the system.
+We weren’t able to open the intake at Ladner until mid-June, and we’ve already had to shut it down,” says Hugh Fraser, deputy director of engineering at the City of Delta, who manages the team responsible for monitoring and maintaining the system.
 “We have been running the new system since May, and we are still getting good quality water into the system from further up the river.”

 In addition to his work with the DFI, Bruce May grows cranberries at CranWest Farms, a crop with a very low tolerance for salinity.